Anirudh20602/N-Gram-Language-Modeling-and-Evaluation/README.md

 └─ README.md                    # This file
 ```

-> If you are using Google Colab, you only need the notebook **NLP_HW_2.ipynb** and the three PTB text files at the specified paths.
+> If you are using Google Colab, you only need the notebook **N-Gram Language Modeling.py** and the three PTB text files at the specified paths.

 ---